 The Company is closely monitoring the impact of the coronavirus ("COVID-19"), which has caused a global pandemic.
 The assessment is on-going and encompasses all aspects of the Company's business, including how COVID-19 will impact its customers, employees, subcontractors and other suppliers and business partners and the capital markets.
-Although the Company did not experience significant disruptions during the three months ended March 31, 2020, the Company continues to assess the financial impacts to its business based on currently known events.
-However, the Company is unable to fully predict the impact COVID-19 will have on its future financial position, results of operations, or cash flows.
+While the Company continues to assess the financial impacts to its business based on currently known events, the Company is unable to fully predict the impact COVID-19 will have on its future financial position, results of operations, or cash flows.